eric-burel/data-fetching-patterns-in-react/README.md

 ![Different statuses of a component](images/status-of-profile-component.png)

+This overview offers just a quick glimpse into the concepts utilized throughout this article.
+For a deeper dive into additional concepts and patterns, I recommend exploring the [new React documentation](https://react.dev/) or consulting other online resources.
+With this foundation, you should now be equipped to join me as we delve into the data fetching patterns discussed herein.

 ## Implement the Profile component

-Now let’s create the `Profile` component, make a request, and render the result.
+Let’s create the `Profile` component to make a request and render the result.
 Our initial implementation could be something like the following de-facto way in a typical React codebases:

 ```jsx
 const Profile = ({ id }: { id: string }) => {